Sanix-Darker/sanixdk.xyz/content/blogs/i-reached-my-limits-with-github.md

 ---

 I still use GitHub.
 I still like pull requests.
 I still like the social part of open source there.
 The real problem is mostly GitHub Actions.
 Actions became the slowest part of my feedback loop.
 One small fix becomes one push, one remote queue, and one hosted runner doing whatever it wants before it starts my job.
 If the job fails, I get the same loop again.

 The cost reaches past minutes.
 It breaks the thread in my head.

+### AI MADE THE LIMIT SHOW UP EARLY

+AI changed my run rate.

+Before, I batched more work before a push.
+Now I can ask an agent for a small change, review the diff, and push again.
+That is useful.
+It also multiplies CI runs.
+One prompt can become four commits.
+A small refactor can become one run for tests, one run for lint, one run after a rename, then another run after a fix.

+The code moved faster than my CI budget.
+With AI, I multiplied my run count, so the GitHub Actions monthly usage limit started to show up too early.
+The quota was no longer an abstract line in billing.
+It became a hard stop in the middle of normal work.
+Waiting on hosted runners was already bad.
+Burning the monthly quota because AI made me iterate more often was worse.

+That is when I stopped treating local CI as a comfort tool.
+I needed a first pass that I could run near the code, before GitHub Actions entered the path.

 ### THE LAST SIX MONTHS DID NOT HELP